mathspp/mathspp/pages/02.blog/python-quiz-europython-2026-edition/item.md

 </div>

 <div class="quiz-question" data-correct="c">
   <div class="question-text"><p>The Python repo has over 130,000 commits made by more than 3,500 contributors over the past 35+ years.
 The Python core developers are the people with permissions to commit directly to the CPython GitHub repo and plenty of them were at the conference.
-Out of the following 4 core devs, who are all at this conference, who's made the fewest commits?</p></div>
+Out of the following 4 core devs, who were all at the conference, who's made the fewest commits?</p></div>

   <ul class="choices">
     <li data-option="a">Guido van Rossum, the creator of Python</li>